The New School of Traditional Cookery

 The New School of Traditional Cookery was founded in 2006, concurrently with Dai Due Supper Club, to provide an educational aspect of our business that promotes responsible use of our wild resources.
 The aim is to educate, train and empower people within our community to utilize local foods to their fullest.
 Our main focus has been on animals, both domestic and wild.
 Butchery classes, Hunting and Fishing “Schools” and various cooking courses devoted to meat and fish cookery have become our mainstay.
 These events are open to all, with any experience level, and are designed to be immersive, usable and adaptable to our students’ abilities.

-These intensive classes involve every facet of the hunting and fishing experience.
-Starting with the day afield, classes will cover butchering, processing, cooking and packaging.
-Public Schools can take place from the Gulf Coast to the Hill Country, and usually span three to five days.
-These classes are available to anyone, and are usually limited to 6-8 students.
-Public Schools, which are all-inclusive of lodging, food, classes and hunting/fishing, generally cost around $2,250.
+These intensive classes involve every facet of the hunting and fishing experience, and strive to make this knowledge available to anyone, from novice to experienced outdoorsperson.
+Starting with the day afield, these Schools cover butchering, processing, cooking and packaging.
+Public Schools can take place from the Gulf Coast to the Hill Country usually span three days and are all-inclusive of lodging, food, classes and hunting/fishing.
+They generally cost $2,000 - $2,500 per person depending on focus and scope.
+Public School schedules are posted below and sent out to our mailing list; sign up here.

 Custom butchery and cooking classes – Private Schools - are available to private groups on their own properties, where we can demonstrate myriad techniques on cleaning, storing, butchering and cooking game.
 These are most commonly focused on wild hogs and deer, but we can provide instruction on any fish (freshwater and saltwater) and all game animals such as quail, dove, waterfowl, exotics, small game and turkey.
-Please email us at email@example.com if you are interested in arranging a private school. .
+Price is $2,500 per person for a 3-day course (minimum 4 people) and $1,000 per additional person.
+Please email us at email@example.com if you are interested in arranging a private school.
+Distance and lodging fees may apply.

-NSTC, in conjunction with Kevin Stewart Architect, can also consult on the design and construction of efficient game processing facilities and outdoor kitchens for homes, hunting camps, farms and ranches around the state and beyond.
+NSTC, in conjunction with Design Hound, can also consult on the design and construction of efficient game processing facilities and outdoor kitchens for homes, hunting camps, farms and ranches around the state and beyond.
 Please email us at email@example.com for more information.

 What skill level do I need to participate?